 - Without WiFiwhich was basically used just to be able to load music into the clock

 - Fitbit Pay is not offeredThis is available in all other Versa versions in Europe (not in the United States)

 - Two buttons less.
 In the Versa Lite we only have the button on the left.
 The reason?
 Well, apart from the cost, I can't think of any other...

 - Slight differences when practising sport: does not count lengths in pool and lacks training with on-screen guidance

 In the rest of the functions, everything remains the same.
 It is still a smart watch capable of downloading applications from the Fitbit store, with a wrist pulse meter, 4-day battery, sleep monitoring, women's health monitoring and connected GPS.

 This computer graphic makes it pretty clear the differences between Fitbit Versa Lite, Fitbit Versa and Fitbit Versa Special Edition.

-Music playback is a clear candidate to be eliminated when we want to reduce the price, both for the savings in components (starting with the 4GB memory) and for differentiating it with the superior model through a "premium" payment.
+Music playback is a clear candidate to eliminate when we want to reduce the price, both for the savings in components (starting with the 4GB memory) and to differentiate it with the top model through a "premium" payment.

 The same goes for the barometric altimeter and the ability to count how many floors we have climbed up the stairs.
 We are eliminating yet another hardware component that ultimately reduces the cost.